Medical questions & health advice by licensed doctors

-"Do I have a UTI?
+"Do I have a UTI?"

 I think I may have a UTI.
 I'm a 52 year old man and it burns when I pee.
 I have safe sex.
 Is this a UTI?

 Given that UTIs are uncommon in men, if bacteria is found in the urine then a man should be screened for prostatitis, which is inflammation of the prostate that can occur due to infection.
 Tenderness to palpation of the prostate during a rectal exam or a sense of pain in the pelvic floor may be clues to prostatitis, which often requires 2-3 weeks of antibiotics to treat.
 The other cause of painful urination in a man to consider is a sexually transmitted disease such as chlamydia or gonorrhea.
 Either of these infections can cause painful urination, and may also cause testicular pain or discharge from the penis.
 Fortunately, testing for these different causes is relatively straightforward, and all can be done with a physical exam and urine tests.
 You should go see your primary care doctor to figure out what is causing your problem.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.